 Does your child have a very limited appetite or and is always making excuses to skip his/her meals?
 Are you always worried about how you can make your child eat nutritious food in adequate quantities?
 And you wanted to know the reasons for loss of appetite.
 If these questions have been bothering you, you will find all your answers here.

 WHATSAPP for concerns like Speech Delay, Low Weight, Frequent Illness, Hyperactivity, Low Concentration, Weak Eyesight, Improper Sleep, Pigmentation, Pores, Face Marks, Fine Lines , Lactation etc.

 What is appetite & Why do some kids have a poor appetite?

 Appetite is the natural urge, wish or desire to satisfy some craving, mostly for food items or drink.
 Loss of appetite is a common problem in kids and there are many reasons for loss of appetite in kids.
 Usually kids are picky eaters and they only prefer to eat selective food items.
 But kids with less or poor appetite don’t feel hungry or don’t want to eat food at all.
 Whether it is breakfast, lunch or dinner, the kid doesn’t want to eat or barely eats anything.
-This behaviour of selective eating not only affects a child’s health but is very upsetting for the parents too.
-(What are the powder foods for kids?)
+This behavior of selective eating not only affects a child’s health but is very upsetting for the parents too.

 Reasons for loss of appetite